VU-IVM/Criticality-Analysis-Roads-Serbia/README.md

 1. **Prepare and process road networks**
 2. **Assess the criticality** of each road segment by quantifying the impact of its disruption:
-   - Vehicle‑hours lost
-   - Person‑hours lost
+   - Vehicle hours lost, vehicle kilometres lost
-   - Additional kilometres travelled
+   - Tonnage hours lost, tonnage kilometres lost
 3. **Analyse accessibility** of population clusters to:
    - Fire stations
    - Hospitals